Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to keep a face yoga session realistic during weekly planning" belongs in the blog because it explains the decision before the download.
-For "How to keep a face yoga session realistic during weekly planning", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
-This article gives context for "How to keep a face yoga session realistic during weekly planning", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Realistic session: weekly planning" belongs in the blog because it explains the decision before the download.
+For "Realistic session: weekly planning", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
+This article gives context for "Realistic session: weekly planning", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway